 Fuel demand rebound powers Phillips 66 profit beat

-Jan 28 (Reuters) - Phillips 66 PSX.N posted quarterly earnings almost a dollar more than Wall Street estimates on Friday, as the U.S. refiner capitalized on mounting demand for fuel due to a loosening up of coronavirus restrictions.
+Jan 28 (Reuters) - Phillips 66 PSX.N posted quarterly earnings that powered past Wall Street estimates on Friday, as the U.S. refiner capitalized on mounting demand for fuel due to a loosening up of coronavirus restrictions.

 Although refiners had to deal with surging crude oil costs, gasoline and jet fuel demand rocketed in the last three months of 2021 as domestic and international travel opened up in the United States.
 Products supplied by refineries surged in the second week of December to 23.2 million barrels per day.

+Tudor, Pickering, Holt & Co (TPH) analysts said in a note that Phillips 66's earnings mostly benefited from refining and marketing.

+Better margins in clean products such as low-emission fuels, favorable inventory impacts and cheaper renewable identification numbers - credits received or traded for the blending of ethanol into fuel - helped drive Phillips 66's refining profits, TPH said.

-Phillips 66's refining business posted an adjusted pre-tax income of $404 million in the third quarter, compared with an adjusted pre-tax loss of $1.1 billion last year, helped by higher margins and improved volumes.
+Phillips 66's refining business posted an adjusted pre-tax income of $404 million in the fourth quarter, compared with an adjusted pre-tax loss of $1.1 billion a year earlier, helped by higher margins and improved volumes.

-Shares in Phillips 66 were up marginally at $86.12 in choppy premarket trading.
+Shares in Phillips 66, which went up as much as 4% earlier in the session, were last down marginally at $85.49 in choppy trading.

 The Houston, Texas-based company said its fourth-quarter realized refining margins rose to $11.60 per barrel from $8.57 per barrel in the third quarter.